Thinking about raising some chickens either for meat, eggs, or even as a pet? Icelandic chickens might be the right fit for you.

 This is due to the Icelandic breed being closely related to an uncultivated breed of chicken from the Middle East.

 However, we still do not know for sure if they have originated from the Middle East.
 We can, however, track the primary origins of the chicken to learn how to keep this breed healthy and uncultivated.

 For many, many years, Icelandic chickens were the only chickens in Iceland.
 That is until importations of commercial chickens altered the breed of the original chickens.

-The crossbreeding that occurred jeopardized the unique genetics of these chickens.
+The crossbreeding jeopardized the unique genetics of these chickens.

-Now farmers that have these chickens must be entrusted to keep them healthy and colorful.
+This means farmers and breeders have a responsibility to keep them healthy and colorful.
 They are still considered to be endangered, so it is essential to take excellent care of them.

 Icelandic Chickens Appearance

 Because of the various breeding between Icelandic chickens and commercial chickens, there are multiple appearances for this hearty breed.